Municipal Recycling Coordinators

 Re-certification Credits for Municipal Recycling Coordinators Meetings

 In order to keep your NJ Certified Recycling Professional (CRP) status current, you are required to accrue 20 credits in a two-year period.
 Those credits must consist of a minimum of 6 classroom credits, and can consist of 14 meeting credits.
-Most of our quarterly recycling coordinators meetings count as meeting credits.
+Most of our recycling coordinators meetings count as meeting credits.

 Listed below are the dates of the meetings and a link to view the sign-in sheets.
 Beginning with our 12/15/12 meeting, our sign-in sheets were updated to include time of arrival and time of departure.
 This provided more accurate tracking of the number of hours you actually spent at our meetings and was requested by Rutgers.
 Should you need to calculate your credits because you arrived late or had to leave early, 1 hour typically translates as 1 credit.